 If you have an emergency outside of the U.S. and its territories, you will be responsible for paying the services rendered upfront.
-You must submit a discharge summary or equivalent medical documentation and proof of payment in English and U.S. dollars for reimbursement from Central Health Premier Plan II (HMO) We will review emergency services.
+You must submit a discharge summary or equivalent medical documentation and proof of payment in English and U.S. dollars for reimbursement from Central Health Premier Plan II (HMO) We will review the documentation for medical necessity and appropriateness before reimbursement is made.
+We may not reimburse you for all out of pocket expenses.